LokmaneDaoudi/Knowledge-Bank/Knowledge/Bauer's Influence,  and The Purity War.md

 Few months after [[Ezekiel Bauer]]'s work was found in every nook and cranny.

-A mega corporation known by the name PioneerGenics
+A mega corporation known by the name [[Pioneergenics]] announced the "first" DNA enhanced human being in a high profile event, an athlete loved by many people worldwide has accepted to undergo this risky, yet promising experience to enhance the